r-dziewaltowski/ClassicCalculatorWpfApp/README.md

 # Classic Calculator WPF app
-A simple calculator Windows desktop application giving a feel of using an old school physical calculator device.
+A simple calculator application for Windows desktop giving a feel of using an old school physical calculator device.

 ## Table of Contents
 - [Description](#description)